 Mr. Perlman has further delighted audiences through his frequent appearances on the conductor’s podium.
 He has performed as conductor with the New York Philharmonic, Chicago Symphony, Philadelphia Orchestra, Boston Symphony, National Symphony, San Francisco Symphony, Los Angeles Philharmonic, and the symphony orchestras of Dallas, Houston, Pittsburgh, Seattle, Montreal and Toronto, as well as at the Ravinia and Tanglewood festivals.
 He was Music Advisor of the St. Louis Symphony from 2002 to 2004 where he made regular conducting appearances, and he was Principal Guest Conductor of the Detroit Symphony from 2001 to 2005.
 Internationally, Mr. Perlman has conducted the Berlin Philharmonic, Royal Concertgebouw Orchestra, London Philharmonic, English Chamber Orchestra, and the Israel Philharmonic.

 Further to his engagements as violinist and conductor, Mr. Perlman is increasingly making more appearances as a speaker.
-Upcoming speaking engagements include Fall 2016 appearances in Texas at Lamar University and in South Dakota with the John Vucurevich Foundation.
+Recent speaking engagements include appearances in Texas at Lamar University, South Dakota with the John Vucurevich Foundation and in Washington D.C. for the Marriott Foundation.
+In November 2018, he joins Alan Alda for a conversation on the stage of New York’s 92nd Street Y.

 Itzhak Perlman’s recordings have garnered 16 GRAMMY® Awards and regularly appear on the best-seller charts.
 In 2008, Mr. Perlman was honored with a Grammy Lifetime Achievement Award for excellence in the recording arts.

-In Fall 2016, Warner Classics will release a new album that Mr. Perlman recorded earlier this year in Paris with one of the greatest pianists of our time, Martha Argerich.
-It will mark a historic first studio album for this legendary duo exploring masterpieces by Bach, Schumann and Brahms.
-It has been 18 years since their last album together: a live recital from the Saratoga Performing Arts Center.
-On that momentous occasion in 1998, in addition to recording the material for their initial album, the pair recorded Schumann’s Violin Sonata No. 1.
-The Schumann Sonata will at long last be released alongside the new recordings from the Paris sessions, making the forthcoming album a fascinating ‘then and now’ portrait of how two living legends have evolved musically.
+Mr. Perlman’s most recent album features him in a special collaboration with Martha Argerich.
+Released in 2016 by Warner Classics, it marked a historic first studio album for this legendary duo exploring masterpieces by Bach, Schumann and Brahms.
+It had been 18 years since their first album, a live recital from the Saratoga Performing Arts Center.
+On that momentous occasion in 1998, in addition to recording the material for their initial disc, the pair recorded Schumann’s Violin Sonata No. 1.
+The Schumann Sonata at long last was released in 2016 alongside new material, making the album a fascinating ‘then and now’ portrait of how two living legends have evolved musically.

-Earlier this year, Mr. Perlman recorded a bonus track for the original cast recording of the critically acclaimed Broadway revival of Fiddler on the Roof, released on Broadway Records in March 2016.
-The cast recording features Mr. Perlman on a track titled “Excerpts from Fiddler on the Roof,” arranged by John Williams.
+Mr. Perlman recorded a bonus track for the original cast recording of the critically acclaimed Broadway revival of Fiddler on the Roof, released on Broadway Records in March 2016.
+The cast recording features Perlman on a track titled “Excerpts from Fiddler on the Roof,” arranged by John Williams.

 The year of 2015 brought three record releases in celebration of Mr. Perlman’s 70th birthday: A new Deutsche Grammophon album with pianist Emanuel Ax performing Fauré and Strauss Sonatas, a 25-disc box set of his complete Deutsche Grammophon and Decca discography, and a 77-disc box set of his complete EMI/Teldec discography titled Itzhak Perlman: The Complete Warner Recordings.